Section 6.4 Dirac delta and impulse response

 Remark 6.4.1.

-Notice that the Laplace transform of \(\delta(t-a)\) looks like the Laplace transform of the derivative of the Heaviside function \(u(t-a)\text{,}\) if we could differentiate the Heaviside function.
-First notice
+The Laplace transform of \(\delta(t-a)\) would be the Laplace transform of the derivative of the Heaviside function \(u(t-a)\text{,}\) if the Heaviside function had a derivative.
+First,

-To obtain what the Laplace transform of the derivative would be we multiply by \(s\text{,}\) to obtain \(e^{-as}\text{,}\) which is the Laplace transform of \(\delta(t-a)\text{.}\) We see the same thing using integration,
+To obtain what the Laplace transform of the derivative would be, we multiply by \(s\text{,}\) to obtain \(e^{-as}\text{,}\) which is the Laplace transform of \(\delta(t-a)\text{.}\) We see the same thing using integration,

 So in a certain sense